Why Organic Cotton Hats?

 Going GOTS Certified for Our Organic Cotton Hats

-Naturally, it’s one thing to say your hat is made with organic cotton, and another to prove it.
+Naturally, it's one thing to say your hat is made with organic cotton, and another to prove it.
 The benefits of organic cotton only work if the process really is as clean as promised.
-That’s where GOTS, or the Global Organic Textiles Standard, comes in.
+That's where GOTS, or the Global Organic Textiles Standard, comes in.
 GOTS works as an international certifying body that tests textiles like cotton to ensure that their strict standards are met.
-For customers wanting transparency, the GOTS certification is a way to ensure items are truly organic.
+For customers wanting transparency, the GOTS certification is a way to ensure items are truly organic, aligning with ethical clothing standards.

 GOTS certified materials, like Conner Hats Organic Cotton hats, are tested from start to finish to ensure they meet global standards.
 Beyond being grown without pesticides and processed without chemicals, GOTS certified organic cotton is produced by workers that have fair wages and safe working conditions.
 Third-party certification ensures these standards are met year after year.